tikv/tikv/README.md

 > **Note:**
 >
-> We are currently migrating our documentation from the [TiKV's wiki page](https://github.com/tikv/tikv/wiki/) to our [official website](https://tikv.org/docs/3.0/tasks/getting-started/).
+> We are currently migrating our documentation from the [TiKV's wiki page](https://github.com/tikv/tikv/wiki/) to the [official website](https://tikv.org/docs).
 We'd appreciate if you could check out the new look on the website and offer your feedback [here](https://github.com/tikv/website).
 The Wiki page will be discontinued when the migration is finished.
 Stay tuned!

 ## TiKV Adopters